 Just like Audrey’s photographs at the start of this tutorial, you can invert your shots to make the background black if you prefer a darker effect.

-If so, share it with us in the feedback gallery so we can all have a good natter about what worked well.
+Share it with us in the feedback gallery and on social media so we can all have a good natter about what worked well.